XamarinUniversity/build2018-labs/lab1/README.md

 4. Add a field of type `string` to hold the filename.

-5. Add a public, default (no-argument) constructor to the class and set the filename field using the following code:
+5. Add a public, default (no-argument) constructor to the class and set the filename field using the following code and adding the appropriate `using` directive:

 ```csharp
 this.filename = Path.Combine(Environment.GetFolderPath(